 Over recent years we have made significant investments to secure our data and build levels of protection against the risks of Cyber Crime, whilst ensuring our ability to comply with Data Privacy laws and regulation.
-MTB in BP22 reflects the transfer of Information Security run costs (£2m) resulting from these investments from 2023/24 onwards.
+MTB in BP22 reflects the Information Security run costs of £2m from 2023/24 onwards resulting from the investments in this area.